atomosdovini/stock_trading_app/README.md

 It's important to note that selling stocks is only possible if the user has previously purchased them.
 Users must own the stocks they wish to sell.
 To review their transaction history, users can navigate to the 'My Operations' section, where they can access a comprehensive record of their buying and selling activities.

-In summary, the application empowers users to actively manage their stock portfolio by buying and selling stocks.
+In summary, the application permit users to manage their stock portfolio by buying and selling stocks.

+Next steps maybe can be do a deploy, a better interface for project and optimaze searchs.